DeAccountSystems/das-types/README.md

 non_std environment, one support std environment.
 For non_std version you may keep using the `develop` branch, and for std version you must using the `develop-std` branch from now on.

+And the name of the crate has been renamed to **das-types-std**, because [das-contracts]() depends on the non_std branch in contracts and std branch in unit tests at the same time, so they can not share the same name otherwise cargo will report ambiguous dependency error.

 ## Development